 Chicken Fried Steak

 Comfort food got its name for a reason.
-After you have a good homemade meal like chicken fried steak, it’s almost impossible not to smile.
+After you have a good homemade meal like this classic chicken fried steak, it’s almost impossible not to smile.

 Now I know that there’s a few different ways to make this dish.
 Some people actually deep fry the steak and in some places you’ll see the steak fried and then simmered in the gravy.